menu

 A relatively large number of people in Hayward telecommute to their jobs.
 Overall, about 11.28% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hayward is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The overall education level of Hayward citizens is substantially higher than the typical US community, as 31.48% of adults in Hayward have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Hayward citizens is substantially higher than the typical US community, as 31.48% of adults in Hayward have at least a bachelor's degree.

 The per capita income in Hayward in 2018 was $42,311, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $169,244 for a family of four.
 However, Hayward contains both very wealthy and poor people as well.